Portrait of Britain returns with a shortlist of 200 photographs that celebrate the country’s unique heritage and diversity.Read More →

 Get featured in international press

-Alongside coverage on BJP-Online and in the print magazine, Portrait of Britain award winners have been featured by BBC, Guardian, Independent, Sky News, Aesthetica, It’s Nice That and many more
+Alongside coverage on 1854.photography, Portrait of Britain award winners have been featured by BBC, The Guardian, The Independent, Sky News, Aesthetica, It’s Nice That and many more

 Hear from our past winners